 What is interesting to me in community guidelines is how evident the network becomes: the values, the members, the ideas that connect people, the purpose of having a group.
 A CoC is becoming more common in different kinds of networks, sometimes prompt by social pressures or as a requirement to seek financial support.
 It’s important to notice that a Code of Conduct doesn’t only set rules but also needs people actively involved with the community, to manage reports and possible malpractices.
 It also needs visibility and a plan for distribution.
 Only this way, a CoC can go from a written document to a tool that helps reduce hate or any unwelcoming behaviours.
 Community rules are not only documents but labour intensive routines that imply human effort and involve the community.
 These documents became relevant to me when I understood the logic behind them.

 The emergence of Codes of Conduct on social media provides more agency to the users as they choose how and what is shared in their networks.
 Small platforms seem more welcoming of these documents and more capable to regulate online hate.
-Probably, this happens because it’s easier to share similar ideals with fewer users, but also because mainstream commercial platforms have more significant preoccupations, such as making a profit.
+Probably, this happens because it’s easier to share similar ideals with fewer users, but also because mainstream commercial platforms have different preoccupations, such as making a profit.
 Nonetheless, should mainstream platforms with massive amounts of people have stronger guidelines?
 Is it possible to manage billions of different-minded people with one set of rules?
 How can moderators enforce regulations on a large scale?
 Big platforms still have a long way to go in the way they manage hate, but I believe one crucial step is to work on their policies – to be straightforward on what constitutes hateful actions and how they won’t be tolerated.
 It’s essential to find ways to cater to diversity within their guidelines, not forgetting the problems that target specific groups.
 Which tools can support users’ different needs?
 How do we design for diversity?

 Chapter 3: Designing change